 There are several treatment options — both over-the-counter and prescription — for cystic acne.
 Additionally, several acne treatments do not involve medicine.

 Topical Treatments: “Topical” means treatments that go on your skin.
-It’s typically the first approach to treating blind pimples is to try topical medications.
+Typically, the first approach to treating blind pimples is to try topical medications.
 Common topical acne medications include:

 - Benzoyl peroxide.
 This antiseptic that reduces bacteria on the skin.
 It comes in either cream or gel form.

 - Retinoids.
 Also available as either gels or creams, these work by increasing the rate of skin cell turnover and reduces sebum production.
 Tretinoin and adapalene are topical retinoids used to treat acne.